-For certain applications, it is desirable to periodically switch between gas and particle measurements.
-Fig. 7 shows exemplary data collected by a CHARON EVR PTR-MS instrument during ambient air measurements at a rural background station in Germany.
+ample data collected by a CHARON EVR PTR-MS instrument during ambient air measurements at a rural background station in Germany.

-- 180 The reader should focus on the transition from background to ambient particle measurements at 06:15:40 and the transition from particle to gas measurements at 06:21:40, which is when the slow signal response becomes most evident.
-The upper panel shows the time evolution of the NH4+ (m/z 18.034) and NO2+ (m/z 45.996) signals.
+The reader should focus on the transition from background to ambient particle measurements at 06:15:40 UTC and the transition from particle to gas measurements at 06:21:40 UTC, which is when the slow signal response becomes most evident.
+The upper panel shows the time evolution of the NH4+ (m/z 18.034) and NO2+ (m/z 45.996)signals.
 In the CHARON inlet, ammonium nitrate particles evaporate to yield gaseous ammonia (NH3) and nitric acid (HNO3).
-Ammonia is detected in its protonated form, while protonated nitric acid dehydrates upon protonation to yield the nitronium ion (NO_2^+) .
-Both ammonia and nitric acid are - 185 particularly prone to adsorptive losses on stainless steel (Neuman et al., 1999; Nowak et al., 2007).
+Ammonia is detected in its protonated form, while nitric acid dehydrates upon protonation to yield the nitronium ion (NO2+).
+Both ammonia and nitric acid are particularly prone to adsorptive losses on stainless steel (Neuman et al., 1999; Nowak et al., 2007).
 In the EVR-type instrument, wetted surfaces do not include any untreated stainless steel, which results in a fast instrumental response to both compounds.
-Both the NH_4^+ and the NO_2^+ signal equilibrated within 1 minute when switching from HEPA to ambient CHARON measurements and from particle to gas measurements, respectively.
-The lower panel shows the evolution of the $C_4H_5O^+$ (m/z 69.033) and C6H9O{4+} (m/z 145.049) signals within one measurement cycle.
-C6H9O{4+} is the main ionic fragment from

-190 levoglucosan (Leglise et al., 2019). $C_4H_5O^+$ is believed to be a fragment of larger furanoid compounds in particles and protonated furan in the gas measurement.
-The instrumental response to these analytes was somewhat slower than to ammonium nitrate but equilibration still occurred within 1 minute.
+Both the NH4+ and the NO2+ signal equilibrated within 1 min when switching from HEPA to ambient CHARON measurements and from particle to gas measurements, respectively.
+The lower panel shows the evolution of the $C_4H_5O^+$ (m/z 69.033) and $C_6H_9O_4^+$ (m/z 145.049) signals within one measurement cycle. $C_6H_9O_4^+$ is the main ionic fragment from levoglucosan (Leglise et al., 2019). $C_4H_5O^+$ is believed to be a fragment of larger furanoid compounds in particles and protonated furan in the gas measurement.
+The instrumental response to these analytes was somewhat slower than to ammonium nitrate but equilibration still occurred within 1 min.
 The instrumental response to levoglucosan is similar to what we observed in single compound measurements in the laboratory, suggesting that the presence of a complex matrix does not negatively affect instrumental response times.